 Most cases can be treated with supine rest in the shade or other cool place, and oral water or fluids containing glucose and salt.
 Spontaneous cooling occurs, and patients recover within hours without progression to more serious illness.
-An oral solution for treating heat exhaustion can be made by adding one-fourth to one-half teaspoon of table salt (or 2 l-g salt tablets to 1 L of water, plus 4–8 teaspoons of sugar.
+An oral solution for treating heat exhaustion can be made by adding one-fourth to one-half teaspoon of table salt (or 2 l-g salt tablets) to l L of water plus 4–6 teaspoons of sugar.
 To further improve taste, add one-quarter cup of orange juice or 2 teaspoons of lemon juice.
 Commercial sports-electrolyte drinks or water with snacks are also effective.
 Plain water plus salty snacks may be more palatable and equally effective.
 Subacute heat exhaustion may develop over several days and is often misdiagnosed as “summer flu” because of findings of weakness, fatigue, headache, dizziness, anorexia, nausea, vomiting, and diarrhea.
 Treatment is as described for acute heat exhaustion.

-In the field setting, altered mental status with normal body temperature and a history of large volumes of water intake are highly suggestive of hyponatremia.
+In the field setting, altered mental status with normal body temperature and a history of large volumes of water intake suggest hyponatremia.
 The vague and nonspecific symptoms are the same as those described for hyponatremia in other settings (for example, anorexia, nausea, emesis, headache, muscle weakness, lethargy, confusion, and seizures).
 Symptoms of heat exhaustion and early hyponatremia are similar.
-Hyponatremia can be distinguished by persistent alteration of mental status.
-Delay in onset of major neurologic symptoms (confusion, seizures, or coma) or deterioration after cessation of exercise and heat exposure strongly suggest hyponatremia.
+Hyponatremia can be distinguished by persistent alteration of mental status without elevated temperature.
+Delay in onset of major neurologic symptoms (confusion, seizures, or coma) or deterioration after cessation of exercise and heat exposure point to hyponatremia.

-The recommendation of forcing fluid during prolonged exercise and the attitude that “you can’t drink too much” are the main contributors to exercise-associated hyponatremia.
+The recommendation of forcing fluid during prolonged exercise and the attitude that “you can’t drink too much” are major contributors to exercise-associated hyponatremia.
 Prevention includes drinking as one desires to relieve thirst and to maintain urine output.
 During prolonged exercise or heat exposure, supplemental sodium should be taken.
 Most sports-electrolyte drinks do not contain sufficient amounts of sodium to prevent hyponatremia; however, salt tablets often cause nausea and vomiting.
 For hikers, food is the most efficient vehicle for salt replacement.
 Trail snacks should include salty foods (such as trail mix, crackers, pretzels, and jerky) and not just sweets.

 Heat stroke is an extreme medical emergency requiring aggressive cooling measures and hospitalization for support.
 Damage is related to duration, as well as peak elevation of body temperature.
 Heat stroke is the only form of heat illness in which the mechanisms for thermal homeostasis have failed.
 As a result of uncontrolled fever and circulatory collapse, organ damage can occur in the brain, liver, kidneys, and heart.
 The onset of heat stroke may be acute (exertional heat stroke), which can affect healthy people who are exercising in the heat, or gradual (nonexertional heat stroke, also referred to as classic or epidemic), which occurs from passive heat exposure in those with chronic illness.

-Early symptoms are similar to heat exhaustion, with confusion or change in personality, loss of coordination, dizziness, headache, and nausea that progress to severe symptoms.
+Early symptoms are similar to those of heat exhaustion, with confusion or change in personality, loss of coordination, dizziness, headache, and nausea that progress to severe symptoms.
 A presumptive diagnosis of heat stroke is made in the field when people have elevation of body temperature (hyperpyrexia) and marked alteration of mental status, including delirium, convulsions, and coma.
 Body temperatures in excess of 106°F (41°C) can be observed; even without a thermometer, people will feel hot to the touch.
 If a thermometer is available, a rectal temperature is the safest and most reliable way to check the temperature of someone who may have heat stroke.

-In the field, immediately institute measures by one of several simple methods:
+In the field, immediately institute cooling measures by one of several simple methods: